Leviticus 15 – Laws Concerning Bodily Discharges

 i.
 The avoidance of intercourse during menstruation was later mentioned in Ezekiel 18:6 as an evidence of a righteous man.
 As an aspect of the law given to Israel under the Old Covenant, under the New Covenant this is no longer binding on Christians, whatever other reasons there may be for avoiding intercourse during menstruation.

 ii.
 Yet a principle behind this command is universal, for every Christian and even every person: God commands sexual restraint.
-The command forced the obedient Israeli man or woman to say “no” to their sexual desires in certain situations.
-This does not mean that God regards sex itself as inherently sinful or impure; but it does mean that the sexual ethic of “if it feels good, do it” is an ungodly and destructive approach.
+The command forced the obedient Israelite man or woman to say “no” to their sexual desires in certain situations.
+This does not mean that God regards sex itself as inherently sinful or impure, but it does mean that the sexual ethic of “if it feels good, do it” is an ungodly and destructive approach.

 iii.
 The principle of sexual restraint is often stated in the New Testament.
 The mere presence of both desire and opportunity do not mean that a sexual act is obedient or pure before God.
 It is significant that the Apostle Paul made a close connection between uncleanness and sexual immorality, as in 2 Corinthians 12:21, Ephesians 5:3, Colossians 3:5 and other passages.